Aside for my family and friends, nothing has shaped me to the extent solo travel has.

 3. However, realize you may want to change your plans as you meet other travelers and learn about new cities along the way.
 This is why I personally choose to travel without making plans.

 4. Traveling solo doesn’t necessarily mean you’re “alone.”
 In fact, I find it almost impossible not to meet other people while traveling, especially as being on you’re own makes you more approachable.
+For example, when sharing about the Black solo female travel experience, my friend Efia noted that within 10 minutes of her first solo trip she’d made a friend!

 5. Invest in some Clever Travel Companion pickpocket-proof clothing, featuring hidden pockets that hide your valuables and eliminate the need for a purse.